algorithmica-org/algorithmica/content/english/hpc/_index.md

 title: Algorithms for Modern Hardware
 menuTitle: HPC
 weight: 5
-authors:
+#authors:
-- Sergey Slotin
+#- Sergey Slotin
 #created: "Feb 2021"
-date: 2021-09-16
+#date: 2021-09-16
 noToc: true
 ---

-This is a work-in-progress High Performance Computing book titled "Algorithms for Modern Hardware".
+This is an upcoming high performance computing book titled "Algorithms for Modern Hardware" by [Sergey Slotin](http://sereja.me/).

-It is intended for performance engineers as well as CS students who have just finished an advanced algorithms course and want to learn more practical ways to speed up a program than by going from $O(n \log n)$ to $O(n \log \log n)$.
+Its intended audience is everyone from performance engineers and practical algorithm researchers to undergraduate computer science students who have just finished an advanced algorithms course and want to learn more practical ways to speed up a program than by going from $O(n \log n)$ to $O(n \log \log n)$.

 All materials are hosted on GitHub, with code in a [separate repository](https://github.com/sslotin/scmm-code).
-This isn't a collaborative project, but any contributions and feedback are welcome.
+This isn't a collaborative project, but any contributions and feedback are very much welcome.

 ### Part I: Performance Engineering

 The first part covers the basics of computer architecture and optimization of single-threaded algorithms.

+It walks through the main CPU optimization techniques topics such as caching, SIMD and pipelining, and provides brief examples in C++ followed by large case studies where we usually achieve a significant speedup over some STL algorithm or data structure.

 ```
 0. Why Go Beyond Big O